hirokoymj/gcp-study-note/PCA/ExamTopic/Topic4.md

 - A: https://cloud.google.com/kubernetes-engine/docs/concepts/private-cluster-concept

+  - A private cluster is a type of VPC-native cluster that only depends on internal IP addresses.
+Nodes, Pods, and Services in a private cluster require unique subnet IP address ranges.

+- (victory108)A: Private clusters run nodes without external IP addresses, and optionally run their cluster control plane without a publicly-reachable endpoint.
+Additionally, private clusters do not allow Google Cloud IP addresses to access the control plane endpoint by default.
+Using private clusters with authorized networks makes your control plane reachable only by the allowed CIDRs, by nodes within your cluster's VPC, and by Google's internal production jobs that manage your control plane.

-> Public endpoint access disabled: This is the most secure option as it prevents all internet access to the control plane.
+- Public endpoint access disabled: This is the most secure option as it prevents all internet access to the control plane.
 This is a good choice if you have configured your on-premises network to connect to Google Cloud using Cloud Interconnect or Cloud VPN.

-> If you disable public endpoint access, then you must configure authorized networks for the private endpoint.
-If you don't do this, you can only connect to the private endpoint from cluster nodes or VMs in the same subnet as the cluster.